St Stephen’s Episcopal Church – St. Stephen, South Carolina

 St. Stephen’s Episcopal Church, located in the rural Berkeley County town of St. Stephen, is one of only 125 colonial churches of the Episcopal faith still open for regular services in the United States.

-The photo above, taken from the southwestern side of the surrounding churchyard cemetery, gives visitors their first glimpse of the church.
-As you follow the dirt road, your eyes focus on the double door, slightly ajar, inviting you in for a closer examination.
-St. Stephen’s is a fine example of a small, Georgian, country chapel.
-Standing in stately simplicity for over 240 years, it is a true treasure of Berkeley County.
+The view above, taken from the southwestern side of the surrounding churchyard cemetery, gives visitors their first glimpse of the church.
+As you follow the dirt road, your eyes focus on double doors, slightly ajar, inviting you in for a closer examination.
+St. Stephen’s is a fine example of a small Georgian country chapel.
+Standing in stately simplicity for over 245 years, it is truely a treasure for our state.